FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Variant=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend").
 Below it is a selection of variants the player can choose from.
 Currently only Standard chess and Chess960 are supported.

-Time control=Ticking this checkbox allows for time controls to be implemented in the game.
-If the box is left unticked, the game is one of unlimited time.
-This appears in all the game creation menus (e.g. "Create a game", "Play with a friend").
+Time control=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
 It also appears in player profiles next to games that have time controls implemented.
 This sentence is a heading to time controls for the game.

 Clock=This means chess played on limited time, with a clock for each player.
-This is one of three time control settings in the "Create a game" menu (http://lichess.org/setup/hook).
+This is one of three time control settings in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.

 Correspondence=Correspondence chess is chess played over a long period of time, often with several days per move.
-This is one of three time control settings in the "Create a game" menu (http://lichess.org/setup/hook).
-Please do not translate literally; if your language does not have an equivalent term, translate to "long" games or something similar.
+This is one of three time control settings in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
+Please do NOT translate literally; if your language does not have an equivalent term, translate to "long" games or something similar.

 Days per turn=This is a slider specifically for correspondence chess games.
-Appears in the "Create a game" menu (http://lichess.org/setup/hook) when you have selected the "Correspondence" time control.
+Appears in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page when you have selected the "Correspondence" time control.

 %s days=The maximum number of days for each turn.
-This appears next to te slider for the correspondence chess time control in the "Create a game" menu (http://lichess.org/setup/hook).
+This appears next to the slider for the correspondence chess time control in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.

 Time=The time control for the game.
 This appears as a column heading in the table of games you can join on the "Play" page (http://lichess.org/).

 User name=The name you use to sign in, e.g. "thibault".
+Appears on the sign-in and registration pages.

 Password=This is the password you must type to sign in to your profile.
+Appears on the sign-in and registration pages.

 Have an account?=This appears on the top-right of the registration page (http://lichess.org/signup -- must be signed out to see this).
 Next to it is a "sign in" button.